tparchman/GAIN_summer2021/README.md

 ## Workshop Format
 We will meet from 9:00-12:00 each morning from August 9th to August 11th.
 At the beginning of each session, I will introduce new concepts and material that will form the basis of the exercises, assignments, or projects we will work through that session.
 We will cover questions regarding current or previous material, and then students will spend at least half of each class working independently, or in small groups, on writing code.
 Students will get the most out of each session if they review the primers and outlines of concepts ahead of time.

+* As the class will be remote this session, we will hold our weekly meetings at prescheduled zoom sessions [zoom invite](https://unr.zoom.us/j/92025861279)

+## Workshop Material Organization

-The material for each day of the workshop will be organized in separate directories on the course github page.
+The material for each day of the workshop will be organized in separate directories on [workshop github page](https://github.com/tparchman/GAIN_summer2021).
 Each of these directories will contain an outline of topics we will cover, the slides that we will use to introduce material, a primer covering example Unix and Python code, and a worksheet of programming exercises.

-* As the class will be remote this session, we will hold our weekly meetings at prescheduled zoom sessions [zoom invite](https://unr.zoom.us/j/92025861279)

-## Course Material Repositoy
+There are also general directories on the repository with supplementary resources for Unix and Python, including cheat sheets, tutorials, and recommended resources for learning more.

 All readings, primers, problem set instructions, datasets, as well as ample supplemental materials will be available on the [course github page](https://github.com/tparchman/BIOL792_course_site).
 This will include primers for Unix and Python content, and additional resources for learning more about Python, Unix, and genomic workflows, and information and data sets related to assignments.

 ## Grades